state-alchemists/zrb/docs/getting-started.md

 ## Activating Virtual Environment

 Although not required, working in a virtual environment is often recommended.

-This encapsulates your project pip packages, ensuring better independence and reproducibility.
+A virtual environment encapsulates your project pip packages from other projects, ensuring better independence and reproducibility.

 ### Activating Virtual Environment On A Generated Project

+> __📝 NOTE:__ Using virtual environment is not required, but highly recommended.

-If you generate the project by invoking `zrb project create`, then you need to run the following command every time you start working on the project:
+If you generate the project by invoking `zrb project create`, you can create/activate the virtual environment by running the following command:

 ```bash
 source project.sh
 ```

-The command will activate the project's virtual environment and install necessary pip packages.
+The command will activate the project's virtual environment and install the necessary pip packages.

 ### Activating Virtual Environment On A Manually Created Project